4 Questions to Ask Your Pulmonary Doctor

 • Pulmonary edema: causes of pulmonary edema include heart conditions leading to fluid buildup in the lungs, as well as blood clots in the lungs, adverse drug reaction or overdose, acute respiratory distress syndrome (ARDS), and other causes.

-• Pulmonary embolism: the most common cause of pulmonary embolism is blood clots from deep veins in your legs, known as deep vein thrombosis (DVT).
+• Pulmonary embolism: the most common cause of pulmonary embolism is blood clots from your legs, known as deep vein thrombosis (DVT).

 • Pulmonary hypertension: there are several different causes of pulmonary hypertension, including blood clot disorders, COPD, obstructive sleep apnea (OSA), heart disease, lupus, cirrhosis, genetic mutations, and other medical conditions.